-BigFix is a widely adopted cross-platform endpoint management system utilized by private companies, government agencies, and academia.
+BigFix Information is a widely adopted cross-platform endpoint management system utilized by private companies, government agencies, and academia.
 BigFix has a Patch Management module which can identify systems with applications that are out of date and allow system managers to take action to install patches and remediate issues.
 Berkeley Lab IT has adopted two modes, Active and Passive BigFix.
 BigFix can be downloaded from the Software Store.

 Lastly, BigFix can help automate and manage your asset inventory.
 Berkeley Lab Property Management and IT have piloted a program to certify the existence of a DOE tagged asset.
 Any DOE-barcoded system running BigFix and present on the LBL network can be automatically verified for inventory purposes, without the barcode being scanned, see Help IT Automate Your Asset Inventory.

 Reboot Your Computer